sagemath/sagewiki_to_gh-2022-10-10/mathbook.md

   * Funding:  Shuttleworth Foundation Flash Grant, National Science Foundation UTMOST Grant
   * Late-June 2013: Good basic functionality for HTML, LaTeX output
   * Mid-June 2013: initiated, not mature or stable
+  * Late-August 2013: usable, with more to do

 == Examples (Updated 2013/08/23) ==